Skip to main content

 Format of the module declaration

 Each section is introduced by the keyword SEC (for "section") and a unique name.
 The keyword END_SEC closes the section.
-The contents of a section contain a list of entries consisting of further sections or so-called definitions.
+The contents of a section contain a list of entries consisting of more sections or definitions.

 A definition consists of a name and an optional value and ends with a semicolon.

 Comments can be used as in ST code: "//"" for a single line comment and "(*" and "*)" for multiline comments.
 Whitespace (tabs and spaces) and newline/linefeed can be used to separate the parts of a declaration.
-Otherwise they are ignored during further processing.
+Otherwise they are ignored when processed.

-As with ST code, case sensitivity makes no difference.
+As with ST code, uppercase and lowercase make no difference.

-Example 14.
-The following example explains the elements of a module declaration
+Example 9.
+The following example explains the elements of a module declaration:

 01 MODULE Persistence IMPLEMENTED_BY PersistenceFB